The S-Hamiltonian Cycle Problem

 \begin{proofsketch} Let $G$ be a graph.
 If $G$ is non-bipartite, then we can connect any two vertices by a walk of odd length.
 Indeed, we can go through an odd cycle as many times as needed to adjust the parity of the length of that walk.
 Hence, any ordering of the vertices of $G$ is an \Hcycle{}.

-If $G$ is bipartite, the only odd-length walks are the ones connecting vertices from one partition to the other.
-Hence, in order to have an \Hcycle{}, the ordering of the vertices must alternate between the two partitions, which implies that the two partitions must have equal size.
-Conversely, if the two partitions have equal size, then any ordering that alternates between the two partitions is an \Hcycle{} because any pair of vertices from different partitions are connected by a walk of odd length. \end{proofsketch}
+If $G$ is bipartite, the only odd-length walks are the ones connecting vertices from one part to the other.
+Hence, in order to have an \Hcycle{}, the ordering of the vertices must alternate between the two parts, which implies that the two parts must have equal size.
+Conversely, if the two parts have equal size, then any ordering that alternates between the two parts is an \Hcycle{} because any pair of vertices from different parts are connected by a walk of odd length. \end{proofsketch}

 \begin{proof} Let $G$ be a graph.
 We will first show that $G$ admits an \Hcycle{} if $G$ is non-bipartite.